Hopercsd/DataVis_altair/README.md

 • Compare the concert attendance (or income, or place, or other variables) of a subset of artists (the user can select among) along time.

 The work is done notebooks.
+The plots of altair library are not shown in github.
+They have to run.
+I have some images of the final multi-views.